-Earlier this year, we had the pleasure of working with the Girls’ Network as part of their efforts to put their stories firmly at the heart of their ambitions to work with more schools and businesses in the West Midlands.
+Earlier this year, I had the pleasure of working with the Girls’ Network as part of their efforts to put their stories at the heart of their ambitions to work with more schools and businesses in the West Midlands.

-Having also agreed on which participants and mentors would best support the charity’s ambition to expand into the West Midlands, we were ready to start arranging a series of interviews.
+Having also agreed on which participants and mentors would best support the charity’s ambition to expand into the West Midlands, I was ready to start arranging a series of interviews.

 Speaking to some of the young people involved in the scheme had its challenges.
 For many young people, speaking to adults is rarely an enjoyable experience.
-So we simply took our time to build trust and get the girls to feel like they could open up about their experiences of being involved in The Girls’ Network.
+So I simply took my time to build trust and get the girls to feel like they could open up about their experiences of being involved in The Girls’ Network.